I LOVE OWNER FINANCING! Sometimes it’s called Seller Financing but they both are the same thing.

 Seller financing addendum

-A big part of the owner financing purchase process is going to be standard.
+A big part of the owner financing for homes is the purchase process is going to be standard.

 This means that you can use the standard sale and purchase agreement in your place once you put the property under contract.